ncrmro/website/public/posts/2020_06_24_developing-on-remote-microcontroller.md

 ---
 title: Compiling and Testing on a remote microcontroller
-description:
+description: We learn how we can develop microcontroller code using the Arduino CLI, compile it and the upload our code to the micrcontroller.
-  We learn how we can develop microcontroller code using the Arduino CLI, compile it and the upload our code to the micrcontroller.
+tags: tech,embedded,esp32,microcontroller,arduino
-tags: ["tech", "embedded", "esp32", "microcontroller", "arduino"]
+state: published
 ---

 Recently I've been doing a lot of microcontroller work.
 And I've wanted to